DaRealFreak/watcher-go/README.md

 ```
 Available Commands:
   accounts    restores the accounts table from the passed archive
+  cookies     restores the cookies table from the passed archive
   items       restores the tracked_items table from the passed archive
   oauth       restores the oauth_clients table from the passed archive
   settings    restores the settings file from the passed archive